Looking for more information?

 PEG – A Public Education Grant (PEG) school is a campus that has been identified by the Texas Education Agency as needing improvement in 2 of the past 3 years.
 If your school is a PEG school, you should be notified by the school and you are allowed to transfer your child to a better school if space is available.
-Keep reading for additional information about PEG schools and how to transfer.

 A second, and equally important, factor to look at for school quality is a school’s environment.
 School environment, also known as school climate or culture, refers to the look and feel of a school.
 How students feel at school can influence how successful they are.
 A school’s environment is often affected by its values, rules, safety, and discipline policies.
 The school environment is important because it sets the tone for student learning.
 A positive, supportive environment can help students feel safe and make better grades.
 Elements of the environment include:

 The best way to learn about the environment is by visiting the campus.
 Parents have the right to visit their child’s school, meet with teachers and administrators, and ask questions about the school environment.
 Parents should call schools to set up visits or in-person tours for the school their child attends or might attend.
 While a formal visit is best, not all parents are able during the school day.
 Even if parents can’t make an extended visit, they can learn a lot about the quality of the school’s environment from observations at pick-up or drop-off, by talking to neighbors and friends with children enrolled, and even by speaking directly to their child.